 For each midterm exam you will be allowed to prepare and use one 8.5 x 11 sheet of notes (front-side only).
 On the final exam, three pages will be allowed.
 In addition, you will be allowed to use a calculator on all exams.
 The midterm exams will not be cumulative, but the final exam will cover material from the entire course.

-About a week before each exam, we will be posting practice exams and solutions on the course web page.
+Whenever we finish a block of material, we will be posting lecture notes on the course web page.

 Approximately ten problem sets with Friday due dates will be assigned.
 Collaboration is encouraged; however, before collaborating with your classmates, you should make an honest and significant effort to work through each problem on your own, and the problems set solutions must be written-up individually.
 Do not copy or paraphrase any one else's work without giving proper credit.
 The use of online homework solution services (e.g. cramster) will be considered a violation of the Honor code.